endaksi1/sonicart/README.md

 ## logbook

 **Week Nine** - *18/03/2019*<br>
-Based on the feedback I recieved for this project I decided to implement a few changes that I feel will improve the over all immersion of the piece.
+Based on the feedback I received for this project I decided to implement a few changes that I feel will improve the overall immersion of the piece.
 Firstly, one person stated that the piece would be more relaxing if it were slowed down even more than the original speed.
 After trying this out, I agreed and chose to implement this change.
-I tried with a couple of different speeds, but eventually settled for 65% of the original speed.
-I really liked the content like this and agree with the feedback that it is more relaxing thant the original speed.<br>
+I tried with a couple of different speeds but eventually settled for 65% of the original speed.
+I really liked the content like this and agree with the feedback that it is more relaxing than the original speed.<br>
-As slowing the piece down caused it to be a much longer duration I made the decition to remove of the footage the first two locations out of the origianl three that I had recorded.
-I feel that the third location was the brightest and best quality so I choose to use this one out of the three. removing the first 2 locations from the footage, this choice also solved another issue mentioned in the feedback, as some of the feedback from one of the other partisipants stats that the parts where the camera pans to the ground seemed less relaxing than the rest of the fottage.
-Watching back over the footage although i found this part was interesting to look at I agree that it is less relaxing, whitch is what I am trying to achieve with this piece.
-As it happens the shots of the ground only takes place in the recording of the first two locations, so this problem was also solved.<br>
+As slowing the piece down caused it to be a much longer duration I made the decision to remove the footage the first two locations out of the original three that I had recorded.
+I feel that the third location was the brightest and best quality so I choose to use this one out of the three. removing the first 2 locations from the footage, this choice also solved another issue mentioned in the feedback, as some of the feedback from one of the other participants stats that the parts where the camera pans to the ground seemed less relaxing than the rest of the footage.
+Watching back over the footage although I found this part was interesting to look at I agree that it is less relaxing, which is what I am trying to achieve with this piece.
+As it happens the shots of the ground only take place in the recording of the first two locations, so this problem was also solved.<br>
 <br>

 **Week Nine** - *18/03/2019*<br>
-As didscussed with krisztian I have looked further into trhe sources from the article on symmetry that referenced a few weeks ago, whitch can be found [Here](https://science.howstuffworks.com/why-do-get-so-much-pleasure-from-symmetry.htm)<br>
+As discussed with krisztian I have looked further into the sources from the article on symmetry that referenced a few weeks ago, which can be found [Here](https://science.howstuffworks.com/why-do-get-so-much-pleasure-from-symmetry.htm)<br>
 <br>
-In ['The Accidental Universe: The World You Thought You Knew'](http://motivatedmastery.com/science-of-symmetry/), Phisicist 'Alan Lightman', states that human beings are drawn to symmetry, because it is found all around us in nature and as we ourselves including the neurons in our brains are also made of the same particles and are also a part of nature it is due to nature that we are so drawn to symmetry.<br>
+In ['The Accidental Universe: The World You Thought You Knew'](http://motivatedmastery.com/science-of-symmetry/), Physicist 'Alan Lightman', states that human beings are drawn to symmetry, because it is found all around us in nature and as we ourselves including the neurons in our brains are also made of the same particles and are also a part of nature it is due to nature that we are so drawn to symmetry.<br>
-Lightman also mentions how honey Bee's when creating their hives will make hexagons rather than any other shape because shapes with flat sides that can easily tessellate save space, which makes for better econemy.
-He then goes on to mention how humans will naturally create symmetry as our brains are hard wired to create order out of chaos.<br>
+Lightman also mentions how honey Bee's when creating their hives will make hexagons rather than any other shape because shapes with flat sides that can easily tessellate save space, which makes for better economy.
+He then goes on to mention how humans will naturally create symmetry as our brains are hard-wired to create order out of chaos.<br>
-When quato from Lightman that i feel sums up his work nicely is' ***"Symmetry is also economy.
+When quite from Lightman that I feel sums up his work nicely is' ***"Symmetry is also economy.
 Symmetry is simplicity.
 Symmetry is elegance."*** <br>
 <br>

 <br>
-Moving away from the visual aspect of this project and on to the audio side, I have also been doing some research on the effects of nature sounds and wheather or not they will actually make you feel more relaxed.
-In an article on [Science daily](https://www.sciencedaily.com/releases/2017/03/170330132354.htm) Researchers at Brighton and Sussex Medical School (BSMS)  lead by Dr Cassandra Gould van Praag have been researching this very subject.
-In their research cassandra and her team have found that listening to natural sounds do promote relaxation.
-They achieved this by monoriring the heart and the brain whilst playing back natural and artificial sounds.<br>
+Moving away from the visual aspect of this project and on to the audio side, I have also been doing some research on the effects of nature sounds and whether or not they will actually make you feel more relaxed.
+In an article on [Science daily](https://www.sciencedaily.com/releases/2017/03/170330132354.htm) Researchers at Brighton and Sussex Medical School (BSMS), lead by Dr Cassandra Gould van Praag has been researching this very subject.
+In their research, Cassandra and her team have found that listening to natural sounds to promote relaxation.
+They achieved this by monitoring the heart and the brain whilst playing back natural and artificial sounds.<br>
 Here is an excerpt from the research; *"When listening to natural sounds, the brain connectivity reflected an outward-directed focus of attention; when listening to artificial sounds, the brain connectivity reflected an inward-directed focus of attention, similar to states observed in anxiety, post-traumatic stress disorder and depression.
 There was also an increase in rest-digest nervous system activity (associated with relaxation of the body) when listening to natural compared with artificial sounds, and better performance in an external attentional monitoring task."* <br>